Switch Language

 Solutions:

-1. Switch to chat mode - deepseek-reasoner is slower, use deepseek-chat for daily tasks
+1. Switch to non-thinking mode - deepseek-v4-pro thinking mode is slower; use deepseek-v4-flash for daily tasks

 2. Reduce context - Don’t send overly long code at once, break it down